iqrf/iqrf-gateway-daemon/src/Documents/02-Design/sw-design.md

 - get flag if accepts async DPA message

 #### IMessagingSplitterService
 Is abstraction of messaging splitter.
-Incomming message is preparsed and the message is routed to proper handler according registered message type filters.
+Incoming message is preparsed and the message is routed to proper handler according registered message type filters.
 When a message (response) is sent an implementation has to assure that it is routed back to proper messaging according messagingId
 - send message (messagingId, message)
 - register/unregister message handler (vector< message filter>, handleFunction)
 - handleFunction(messagingId, address, message)